-A few weeks ago I went to pick up my four-year-old from preschool.
-During the pickup, I was making conversation with one of the other parents.
+A few years ago, I went to pick up my four-year-old from preschool.
+During the pickup, I was conversing with one of the other parents.

-I’m not sure exactly what we were talking about but somehow we got on the topic of animals.
-My four-year-old was off in the distance lagging behind.
+I’m not sure exactly what we were talking about, but somehow we got on the topic of animals.
+My four-year-old was off in the distance, lagging.
 I didn’t realize he was even listening.

 Like a bat out of hell, my four-year-old storms into the conversation and proudly corrects me to say, “DAD, WE HAVE 5 CATS.
 F-I-V-E. 5 CATS!”
-He then proceeded to hold his hand out gesturing the number five and named them all to prove his point.
+He then held his hand out, gesturing the number five, and named them all to prove his point.

-This wasn’t the first time he’s done this.
-Technically, he’s right, but I still can’t bring myself to admit that we kind of do have five cats even if only two live inside with us.
+This wasn’t the first time he’d done this.
+Technically, he’s right, but I still can’t admit that we have five cats, even if only two live inside with us.

-Seriously, How Do You End Up With 5 Cats?
+Seriously, How Do You End Up With Five Cats?

 For days they kept showing up.
 I’m not sure how they got in our yard.
 They couldn’t have been old enough to jump the fence.
 So we started putting out some food to see if they’d come to us.
 They were really afraid at first, but one brave kitten eventually took the bait.

-We named the brave one Heisenberg since we just finished watching Breaking Bad.
+We named the brave one Heisenberg since we had just finished watching Breaking Bad.

 Heisenberg was grey.
 There was also one black and two white kittens.
-As soon as the others were named I knew we were in trouble.
-We explored many different options to find the kittens a home including Facebook, Craigslist, and friends.
+As soon as the others were named, I knew we were in trouble.
+We explored many options to find the kittens a home, including Facebook, Craigslist, and friends.
 We probably had ten people say they would take one of the kittens at some point.

 None ended up working out.

-At the same time, our 80-year-old neighbor who lived by herself after her husband passed away, was all about these cats as well.
+At the same time, our 80-year-old neighbor, who lived alone after her husband passed away, was also all about these cats.
 She would put milk out every day for them.
 Whenever I saw her, she would talk about how much she loved these damn cats.

-Several months went by and all the people who said they wanted one of the kittens never panned out.
+Several months passed, and everyone who said they wanted one of the kittens never panned out.
 In the meantime, these were no longer kittens.
-They quickly transformed into full blown cats.
-Taking the cats to the Humane Society would likely mean death at this point.
+They quickly transformed into full-blown cats.
+Taking the cats to the Humane Society would likely mean death.
 The no-kill shelters in our area were full at the time.

 The Legend of Mr. Princess

-Okay, well if these cats were going to be hanging around, we at least needed to get them fixed.
+Okay, well, if these cats were going to be hanging around, we at least needed to get them fixed.
 I found a place that would fix them for really cheap.
-Four cats was bad enough, but if they started multiplying it would be really bad.
+Four cats were bad enough, but if they started multiplying, it would be really bad.

 One of the white cats seemed to be especially plump.
-At one time I swear I could feel kittens moving around in its stomach.
+I swear I could feel kittens moving around in its stomach.
 I remember googling, “When can a cat get pregnant,” and the answer appeared to be within their age range.

 We named this one Princess since it was especially dainty.

-After a year went by, Heisenberg started going missing for a few days at a time.
+After a year, Heisenberg started going missing for a few days at a time.
 He would always come back.
 Until he didn’t anymore.
-He was the adventurous one, so hopefully he ended up with a nice family.
+He was the adventurous one, so hopefully, he ended up with a nice family.
 I don’t want to consider the alternative.
-Even years later we still think every grey cat within a few miles of our house must be him.
+Even years later, we still think every grey cat within a few miles of our house must be him.

-We always said, if any of our neighbors complained we would try to find the cats homes again.
+We always said if any of our neighbors complained, we would try to find the cats’ homes again.
 Only one has.
 It was an older couple from across the street.
-I said give us a month and we would do our best to get them a home.
+I said give us a month, and we will do our best to find them a home.

 Screw them for not at least giving us some time to find owners.

-So, here we are almost six years later and three of the four cats still come around.
-Add that to our two indoor cats and we have a total of five cats.
+So, here we are, almost six years later, three of the four cats still come around.
+Add that to our two indoor cats, and we have a total of five cats.

 See Related: We Paid Off the Mortgage: Our Debt Free Journey

-They show up for breakfast and dinner and otherwise are usually out exploring or doing whatever stray cats do.
-We let them sleep in our garage during the winter and occasionally in the basement when it’s really cold.
+They show up for breakfast and dinner, usually out exploring or doing whatever stray cats do.
+We let them sleep in our garage during the winter and occasionally in the basement when it’s cold.
 We even have this mini heated cat house thing in our backyard.

-They come in the house and hang out on occasion.
-All three are very friendly now and our 4-year-old loves them.
-The baby is kind of mean to them when she can catch them.
+They come into the house and hang out on occasion.
+All three are very friendly now, and our 4-year-old loves them.
+The baby is mean to them when she can catch them.
 She can’t really seem to tell the difference between real cats and her stuffed animals.
-She used to pull on their fur all the time but is getting better about being more gentle.
+She used to pull on their fur constantly but is getting better about being more gentle.

-I probably wouldn’t be happy if my neighbor all of the sudden had four kittens roaming the neighborhood, but what can I say?
+I probably wouldn’t be happy if my neighbor suddenly had four kittens roaming the neighborhood, but what can I say?
 It is what it is.

-Please hold your judgements as I know how ridiculous this is as well.
-I guess you just kind of had to be there.
+Please hold your judgments, as I know how ridiculous this is as well.
+I guess you just had to be there.

 So How Did These 5 Cats Help Us Become Mortgage Free?

 At the beginning of 2016, we had the itch to move to a new home.
 The driver in our search was to get closer to the school where my wife was teaching.
-We met with a real estate agent who showed us a few homes in the neighborhood where we had interest.
-After going to see a dozen or so homes, we found one that we really liked.
+We met with a real estate agent who showed us a few homes in the neighborhood where we were interested.
+After going to see a dozen or so houses, we found one that we really liked.

-We told the real estate agent that we needed a day to think about it.
+We told the real estate agent we needed a day to consider it.

 Then the question came up.
 What would we do with the cats?

-It’s one thing to feed a few kittens that show up in your neighborhood and have to explain the situation to new people who move in.
+It’s one thing to feed a few kittens in your neighborhood and explain the situation to new people who move in.
 It’s another thing to show up in a new neighborhood with three outdoor cats and expect everyone to be cool with it.

 Keeping them inside could have been an option, but they all have claws and would go crazy being inside all day.
-They are fine inside on occasion but they go stir crazy if they’re inside too long and start clawing at things.
+They are fine inside occasionally, but they go stir-crazy if they’re inside too long and start clawing at things.

-If we really wanted to or needed to move we’d figure out a solution.
-However, what these cats made us realize is that it wasn’t worth uprooting our lives or theirs to move to a new home.
+If we wanted to move, we’d figure out a solution.
+However, these cats made us realize that it wasn’t worth uprooting our lives or theirs to move to a new home.

-We decided not to make an offer and let the real estate agent know we were putting the home search on pause.
-It was shortly thereafter we made a decision to go all in to pay off the mortgage on our current home.
-We decided that we would stay in our current home for at least the next five years and became laser focused on becoming completely debt free.
+We decided not to make an offer and let the real estate agent know we paused the home search.
+Shortly thereafter, we decided to go all in to pay off the mortgage on our current home.
+We chose to stay in our existing home for at least the next five years and became laser-focused on becoming completely debt free.

 The Important Things in Life

 To me, this exercise wasn’t even about the cats.
-I don’t even like them all that much (except for Mr. P who is my fav).
-However, it did help the both of us realize the important things in life.
-Family, friends, health, faith, flexibility, and many other things were much higher on the priority list compared to having a new house.
-In fact, this made us realize how much we liked the house we were currently living in.
-Sometimes it takes a near impulse purchase to make you appreciate what you have.
+I don’t even like them all that much (except for Mr. P, who is my fav).
+However, it did help both of us realize the important things in life.
+Family, friends, health, faith, flexibility, and many other things were much higher on the priority list than having a new house.
+This made us realize how much we liked the house we lived in.
+Sometimes it takes a near-impulse purchase to make you appreciate what you have.

-I know this post doesn’t really help most of you, but it was an excuse to confess the fact that we have an army of cats inside and outside of our house.
+I know this post doesn’t help most of you, but it was an excuse to confess that we have an army of cats inside and outside our house.
 Writing this was somewhat therapeutic to come clean, so thanks for bearing with me if you’re still reading.

-The too long, didn’t read, summary is our five cats kept us from buying a more expensive house, we learned to appreciate what we have, and shortly thereafter we made a decision to go all in to pay off our mortgage.
-I do need to point out that those lazy cats didn’t contribute one single dollar to help pay off our mortgage (jerks).
+The too-long, didn’t-read summary is that our five cats kept us from buying a more expensive house, we learned to appreciate what we have, and shortly thereafter, we decided to go all in to pay off our mortgage.
+I must point out that those lazy cats didn’t contribute one single dollar to help pay off our mortgage (jerks).

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.